 Hodgkin Lymphoma, Non-Hodgkin Lymphoma and Chronic Lymphocytic Leukemia (CLL) are all types of blood cancer with a range of different treatment options.
 Treatments for lymphoma can aim to cure or manage your disease while also giving you the best quality of life.
 It can include a variety of different types of treatment including chemotherapy, radiation, monoclonal antibodies, immunotherapy, targeted therapies, stem cell transplants, CAR T-cell therapies and more.

-Throughout this page we will provide an overview of different treatment types.
+This page we will provide an overview of different treatment types and practical things to consider during treatment.
 However, for more detailed information on CLL and lymphoma treatments for your individual sub-type, please see our webpage on Types of Lymphoma.

 Aims of Treatment for Lymphoma